michalc/aiothrottler/README.md

 - No polling is used [some use polling internally]

 - A _minimum interval between resolutions_ is used to throttle [rather that a _max resolutions per time interval_, which can cause an irregular pattern of resolutions]

+- The tests cover edge cases, such as asserting on throttling after tasks being throttled have been cancelled [some alternatives do not]